AP sources: Despite reports, Tom Brady hasn't made up mind

+But TB12sports deleted its tweet, and Brady's agent, Don Yee, said the 44-year-old quarterback would be the only person to accurately express his future.

-Brady called Buccaneers general manager Jason Licht to say he has not made a decision, according to two people who spoke to the AP on condition of anonymity because of the private nature of the conversations.
+Brady informed Buccaneers general manager Jason Licht he has not made a decision, according to two people who spoke to the AP on condition of anonymity because of the private nature of the conversations.

+Brady’s father, Tom Brady, Sr., told multiple reporters that his son hasn't made a firm decision yet.

-Brady, a seven-time Super Bowl champion and the NFL's career leader in numerous passing categories, is under contract for 2022, but he has cited a desire to spend more time with his wife, supermodel Gisele Bundchen, and three children despite still playing at the top of his game.
+A seven-time Super Bowl champion and the NFL's career leader in numerous passing categories, Brady is under contract for 2022, but he has cited a desire to spend more time with his wife, supermodel Gisele Bundchen, and three children.

+Brady may be waiting to make an official announcement on his or his brands’ social media channels or his SiriusXM podcast.

-After ESPN's report, TB12sports Twitter account wrote: “7 Super Bowl Rings.
+After ESPN's report, TB12sports' Twitter account posted: “7 Super Bowl Rings.
 5 Super Bowl MVPs.
 3 League MVP Awards.
 22 Incredible Seasons.
 Thank you for it all, @TomBrady”

 That post was removed, and Yee released this statement: “I understand the advance speculation about Tom’s future.
 Without getting into the accuracy or inaccuracy of what’s being reported, Tom will be the only person to express his plans with complete accuracy.
 He knows the realities of the football business and planning calendar as well as anybody, so that should be soon.”

-Brady led the NFL in yards passing (5,316), touchdowns (43), completions (485) and attempts (719), but the Buccaneers lost at home to the Los Angeles Rams last Sunday in the divisional round.
+Brady led the NFL in yards passing (5,316), touchdowns (43), completions (485) and attempts (719), but the Buccaneers lost at home to the Rams last Sunday in the divisional round.

 Brady won six Super Bowls with the New England Patriots in 20 seasons playing for coach Bill Belichick.
 He joined the Buccaneers in 2020 and led them to the second Super Bowl title in franchise history.